kind3r/getting-started-with-your-artillery-printer/troubleshooting.md

 > A good starting point is Simplify3D's [Print Quality Troubleshooting Guide](https://www.simplify3d.com/support/print-quality-troubleshooting/)

 > Another excelent guide is [The Ultimate 3D Print Quality Troubleshooting Guide 2019](https://rigid.ink/pages/ultimate-troubleshooting-guide)

+## Can't connect to the printer from a PC software

+If you can't connect to the printer from a PC software like [Pronterface](https://www.pronterface.com/) there could be one of the following issues:
+- You are using the wrong baudrate, printer is set to work at **250000**, or wrong serial port
+- You did not install the [CH341 serial driver](http://www.wch-ic.com/downloads/CH341SER_EXE.html)
+- Other software (like Cura or Slicer) is using the serial port and you need to close it
+- The USB cable is bad and you need to replace it

 ## Prints not sticking to the bed